devshans/DropBot/README.md

 ### Usage instructions:
 ```
 Add DropBot to a Discord server and see help by sending a "db!help" message in a channel with DropBot active.
-   Will randomly choose a location in Fortnite to drop.
+   Will randomly choose a location in Apex Legends and Fortnite to drop.

 Optional features:
 db![option]
 Description